MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/Workflow bot in Teams.md

 The binding between the model and the Adaptive Card is done by matching name (for example, `CardData.title` maps to `${title}` in Adaptive Card).
 You can add, edit, or remove properties, and their bindings to customize the Adaptive Card to your needs.

 You can also add new cards, if appropriate, for your application.
-To build different types of Adaptive Cards with a list or a table of dynamic contents using `ColumnSet` and `FactSet`, see [TeamsFx-Samples](https://github.com/OfficeDev/TeamsFx-Samples/tree/ga/adaptive-card-notification).
+To build different types of Adaptive Cards with a list or a table of dynamic content using `ColumnSet` and `FactSet`, see [TeamsFx-Samples](https://github.com/OfficeDev/TeamsFx-Samples/tree/ga/adaptive-card-notification).

 ## Auto-refresh to user-specific view

 When Adaptive Cards are sent in a Teams channel or group chat, all users can see the same card content.
-With the new refresh model for Adaptive Cards universal action, users can have a user specific view.
-The auto refresh feature also facilitates scenarios like approvals, poll creator controls, ticketing, incident management, and project management cards.
+With the new refresh model for Adaptive Cards universal action, users can have a user-specific view.
+The auto-refresh feature also facilitates scenarios like approvals, poll creator controls, ticketing, incident management, and project management cards.
 The following diagram illustrates how to provide user-specific view with `refresh` model:

 :::image type="content" source="../../../assets/images/sbs-workflow-bot/sbs-workflow-bot-base-card.png" alt-text="Diagramatic view of user specific autorefresh model" lightbox="../../../assets/images/sbs-workflow-bot/sbs-workflow-bot-base-card.png":::

-* `Base Card`: The bot sends a message with the base version of the card.
+* Base Card: The bot sends a message with the base version of the card.
 This base card can be sent as a bot notification, command response, or any other card action response.
 All members of the conversation can view the same response.
 The base card will be automatically refreshed to the user defined `userId` in the `refresh` property of the base card.

-* `Refresh behavior`: After the user views the message, Teams client automatically triggers a refresh after a minute of the last refresh response.
+* Refresh behavior: After the user views the message, Teams client automatically triggers a refresh after a minute of the last refresh response.
 The user-specific view handler will be invoked to return a card view (`Response Card`) for specific user (`UserA`).
 Other users in the conversation, can still view the base card.

 The following gif image illustrates how user-specific view is displayed in Teams: